Alchemist-X/howcryptoworksbook/Chapter_01_Bitcoin_Fundamentals.md

 **User Activated Soft Forks (UASF)** represent an alternative where economic nodes coordinate a "flag day" to start enforcing tighter rules—potentially regardless of miner signaling.
 If enough economic nodes and service providers participate, miners face a simple incentive: follow the new rules to get paid, or mine a chain most users won't accept.

-**Speedy Trial** combines both approaches with a shorter signaling window and lower activation threshold, followed by a mandatory activation date.
+**Speedy Trial** is a short BIP9-style miner-signaling trial with a **90%** threshold over 2,016-block windows.
+If it locks in, activation occurs later at a preset block height; if it times out, no activation occurs and other mechanisms can be considered.
 This method was successfully used for Taproot activation in 2021.

 #### The Challenge of Change